nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-05-30-creating-wcf-service-host-programmatically/index.md

 resourceType: blog
 slug: creating-wcf-service-host-programmatically
 aliases:
   - /blog/creating-wcf-service-host-programmatically
 tags:
   - code
   - ml
   - service-oriented-architecture
   - tools
   - wcf
 categories:
   - code-and-complexity
   - me
-coverImage: metro-binary-vb-128-link-1-1.png
+preview: metro-binary-vb-128-link-1-1.png
 ---

 If you want to create a [Windows Communication Foundation](http://wcf.netfx3.com "Windows Communication Foundation") Service Host on the fly then you will need to first create a base address.
 I would recommend using the DNS host entry instead of the My.Computer.Name as I had many problems on the corporate network with \[computername\] not working with our proxy settings.